 Security Automation Use Cases

 In today’s threat landscape, organizations need to proactively detect and hunt for new kinds of attacks.
-Often overwhelmed with repetitive and time-consuming tasks, security teams fail to hunt for potential threats.
-Cyber security automation helps centralize and integrate an organization’s existing tools to provide its security team with a holistic view of all relevant threat data.
+Often overwhelmed with repetitive and time-consuming tasks, security teams fail to perform threat hunting for potential threats.
+Automation security helps centralize and integrate an organization’s existing tools to provide its security team with a holistic view of all relevant threat data by automating security processes that drive increased threat visibility and insights through threat intelligence operationalization.
 These insights provide security teams with a clear picture of the threat domain without having to hunt for the information in disparate tools.

 Quickly identifying threats is a major challenge that requires tremendous manual efforts using multiple tools.
 SOAR automation allows organizations to integrate their tools to identify threats in real-time, even if they are spread across solutions.